ttaubert/octoblog/source/_posts/2014-06-04-hashing-using-the-web-cryptography-api.markdown

 could just change the message and compute a new hash for it.

-Cryptographically secure hash functions are the basis of HMACs, a message authentication code that can be used to to both provide integrity and authenticity at the same time.
+Cryptographically secure hash functions are the basis of HMACs, a message authentication code that can be used to both provide integrity and authenticity at the same time.

 See my next post about how you can use the WebCrypto API to compute